alphasoc/nfr/README.md

 ```

 ## Monitoring scope
 Use directives within `/etc/nfr/scope.yml` to define the monitoring scope.
-You can find an example [`scope.yml`](https://github.com/alphasoc/nfr/blob/master/scope.yml) file in the repository's root directory.
+If you installed the Debian package, an example `scope.yml` would have been installed for you in `/etc/nfr`.
+Otherwise, you can find the example [`scope.yml`](https://github.com/alphasoc/nfr/blob/master/scope.yml) file in the repository's root directory.
 Network traffic from the IP ranges within scope will be processed by the AlphaSOC Analytics Engine, and domains that are whitelisted (e.g. internal trusted domains) will be ignored.
 Adjust `scope.yml` to define the networks and systems that you wish to monitor, and the events to discard, e.g.

 ```
 groups: